Kernix13/javascript-cheat-sheet/README.md

 - the `this` keyword refers to the **_current_** instance of the object, the function scope.
 To access a variable outside of the function nut in the same object, you have to use `this.varName`, where `this` is pertaining to the current object.
 - NOTE: constructors are really powerful when they have functions w\in them known as `methods`
 - each object in JS has a prototype – a prototype is an object itself – all objects inherit their properties and methods from their prototypes = Object.prototype vs Client.prototype
-- Object.prototype – you can see its methods like hasOwnProperty, toString, valueOf
+- `Object.prototype` – you can see its methods like hasOwnProperty, toString, valueOf
+- `Client.prototype` - when you are dealing with objects that were created thru a constructor
 - prevent object mutation: To ensure your data doesn't change, use the function `Object.freeze` to prevent data mutation.
 Once frozen, you can no longer add, update, or delete properties from that object

 Syntax: